danielecook/seq-collection/README.md

   VCF:

     json             Convert a VCF to JSON
+    tsv              Convert a VCF to TSV

   FASTQ:

     fq-meta          Output metadata for FASTQ
     fq-count         Counts lines in a FASTQ
     fq-dedup         Removes exact duplicates from FASTQ Files

+  MULTI:

+    iter             Iterate genomic ranges from a BAM or VCF for parallel execution

   BAM: